karthikv1392/cs6401_se_2023/home.md

 ## About

 This course will provide an overview of the principles and foundations of modern software engineering techniques (primarily design based).
 Topics include software subsystem modelling, refactoring, design patterns and software architecture with a focus on application of these concepts to concrete software problems.
+Credit where its due, the course structure was designed by [Dr. Raghu Reddy](https://faculty.iiit.ac.in/~raghu.reddy/Home.html).

 ## Lecture hours